Israel-Hamas: Are 'targeted killings' legal? – DW – 08/01/2024

 Targeted killings are often controversial because such assassinations — especially when committed in another nation — are perceived as a violation of a country's sovereignty.
 But as to whether these sorts of acts are against the law remains unclear.

-In 2002, targeted killing became a topic of debate in Israel when an Israeli and Palestinian human rights group jointly filed a petition against the policy.
-It was five years before Israel's Supreme Court reached a decision.
+In 2002, targeted killing became a topic of debate in Israel when an Israeli and Palestinian human rights group tried to prevent it.
+It took the Israeli Supreme Court five years to come to a decision.

 The court's answer?
 It depends.